youngeunkwon0405/RL/README.md

 - Use the `uv run <command>` to execute scripts within the managed environment.
 This helps maintain consistency across different shells and sessions.
 - Ensure you have the necessary CUDA drivers and PyTorch installed compatible with your hardware.
 - On the first install, `flash-attn` can take a while to install (~45min with 48 CPU hyperthreads).
 After it is built once, it is cached in your `uv`'s cache dir making subsequent installs much quicker.
+- If you update your environment in `pyproject.toml`, it is necessary to force a rebuild of the virtual environments by setting `NRL_FORCE_REBUILD_VENVS=true` next time you launch a run.
 - **Reminder**: Don't forget to set your `HF_HOME`, `WANDB_API_KEY`, and `HF_DATASETS_CACHE` (if needed).
 You'll need to do a `huggingface-cli login` as well for Llama models.

 ## Training Backends